HadoopGenomics/Hadoop-BAM/README.md

 Hadoop-BAM, refer to SeqPig at: http://seqpig.sourceforge.net/

 Note that the library part of Hadoop-BAM is primarily intended for developers with experience in using Hadoop.
-The command line tools of Hadoop-BAM should be understandable to all users, but they are limited in scope.
 SeqPig is a more versatile and higher-level interface to the file formats supported by Hadoop-BAM.
 In addition, [ADAM](http://bdgenomics.org/) and [GATK version 4](https://github.com/broadinstitute/gatk) both use Hadoop-BAM and offer